AminAliari/Snake.c/README.md

 # Snake.c for DOS

-this was my take on famous snake game for my Fundamental Programming Course. running on DOS (you can use DosBox)
+This was my take on the novel snake game. running on DOS (you can use DosBox)

 ![alt text](https://raw.githubusercontent.com/AminAliari/Snake.c/master/screenshot.png)